-Donations to Political Organisations and EU Political Expenditure

-At the AGM in May 2001, shareholders first authorised the company to make donations to EU Political Organisations and to incur EU Political Expenditure, under the provisions of the Political Parties, Elections and Referendums Act 2000, of up to £100,000 each year.
+Donations to Political Organisations and EU Political Expenditure At the AGM in May 2001, shareholders first authorised the company to make donations to EU Political Organisations and to incur EU Political Expenditure, under the provisions of the Political Organisations and to incur ED Political Experiotione, under the provisions of the Political Parties, Elections and Referendums Act 2000, of up to £100,000 each year.
 This authority has since been renewed annually.
 Although the company does not make and does not intend to make such payments or donations to political parties, within the normal meaning of that expression, the definition in the legislation of 'EU Political Organisation' is wide.
 It can extend to bodies, which the company and its subsidiaries might wish to support including those concerned with policy review, law reform, the representation of the business community and special interest groups, such as those concerned with the environment.
 The Group made donations to non-EU Political Organisations totalling £291,000 during 2004 (£353,000 in 2003).
 No donations were made to EU Political Organisations.